uabinf/nlp-group-project-fall-2020-cner/Readme.md

 <img src="https://github.com/uabinf/nlp-group-project-fall-2020-cner/blob/main/image/id-cnns.png" width="800"/>

 # Execution
+These commands are only for the UAB Cheaha server (https://docs.uabgrid.uab.edu/wiki/cheaha). <br>
 ### Connect to Cheaha
 Start your terminal. <br>
 Copy/Paste this command in your local terminal to connect to Cheaha. <br>